-Availability of services under Part II of the Home and Community Care Services for the Elderly Program is dependent upon appropriation of funds by the Rhode Island General Assembly.
-Persons meeting the eligibility requirements of Part II shall be eligible for the co-payment portion of the Home and Community Care Services for the Elderly Program.
+Availability of services under Part II of the Program shall be dependent upon appropriation of funds by the Rhode Island General Assembly.
+Persons meeting the eligibility requirements of Part II (above) shall be eligible for the co-payment portion of the Program.